AutoTrust: Benchmarking Trustworthiness in Large Vision Language Models for Autonomous Driving: AutoTrust Datasets

 \textbf{Dataset Source.} We utilized a diverse collection of open-source \emph{autonomous driving} datasets as well as \emph{multimodal VQA} datasets specifically designed for self-driving contexts.
 These datasets encompass a wide array of regions, weather conditions, road environments, and types of visual questions, ensuring comprehensive coverage of possible driving scenarios and visual understanding challenges.
 Specifically, we incorporated four AD VQA datasets: \textbf{NuScenes-QA}~\citep{qian2024nuscenesqa}, \textbf{NuScenes-MQA}~\citep{inoue2024nuscenesmqa}, \textbf{DriveLM-NuScenes}~\citep{sima2023drivelm}, and \textbf{LingoQA}~\citep{marcu2023lingoqa}, as well as additional driving databases without VQA labels, including \textbf{CoVLA-mini}~\citep{arai2024covla}, \textbf{DADA}~\citep{fang2021dada}, \textbf{RVSD}~\citep{chen2023snow}, and \textbf{Cityscapes}~\citep{sakaridis2018semantic}, for which we constructed the VQA labels ourselves.
 These datasets include data collected from a variety of geographical locations---including the \textbf{United States}, \textbf{United Kingdom}, \textbf{Japan}, \textbf{Singapore}, and \textbf{China}---and address a diversity of query types such as \emph{object identification}, \emph{counting}, \emph{existence}, and \emph{status assessment}.

-\textbf{Questions and Metrics.} We evaluate the model's trustworthiness in response to two types of questions: \begin{itemize}[leftmargin=1em] \item \ul{Closed-Ended Questions:} This category includes \emph{Yes-or-No} questions and \emph{multiple-choice} questions where only one option is correct.
-We assess the model's performance by calculating the \emph{accuracy}, determined by the alignment of the model's output with the ground-truth answer.
-The evaluation process involves the following steps: \begin{enumerate} \item Prompt the DriveVLMs to answer these close-ended questions.
+\textbf{Questions and Metrics.} We evaluate the model's trustworthiness in response to two types of questions: \begin{itemize}[leftmargin=*,nosep] \item \ul{Closed-Ended Questions:} This category includes \emph{Yes-or-No} questions and \emph{Multiple-Choice} questions where only one option is correct.
+We assess the model's performance by calculating the \emph{accuracy}, determined by the alignment of the model's output with the ground-truth answer. \item \ul{Open-Ended Questions:} These questions do not have a fixed set of possible answers; instead, they require detailed, explanatory, or descriptive responses.
+In the context of autonomous driving, such questions encourage a deeper analysis of driving scenarios and decisions, enabling a comprehensive assessment of the model’s understanding and reasoning capabilities.
+We evaluate the quality of model responses using the advanced capabilities of GPT-4o~\citep{gpt4o}\footnote{The version of GPT-4o being used is \texttt{gpt-4o-2024-08-06}} as the reward model.
+Both the ground truth answer and the model response are fed into GPT-4o, which then generates an overall score on a scale of $1$ to $10$, assessing the ground truth answer and response based on their helpfulness, relevance, accuracy, and level of detail. \end{itemize}

+\textbf{QA Task Construction.} We retained only question-answer pairs associated with single front-camera images to focus on evaluating the perception capabilities of DriveVLMs.
+First, we sample balanced subsets from NuScenes-QA and NuScenes-MQA across various driving scenes, question types, and template types, then convert single-hop open-ended questions to a closed-ended format.
+For DriveLM-NuScenes, object coordinates are replaced with short descriptions.
+For LingoQA, we used GPT-4o to select the most relevant frame for each QA pair, while for CoVLA-mini, GPT-4o generates both open-ended and closed-ended questions based on detailed scene descriptions.

+To assess out-of-distribution performance, we included driving scenes sampled from DADA~\citep{fang2021dada}, RVSD~\citep{chen2023snow}, and Cityscapes~\citep{sakaridis2018semantic}, generating closed-ended QA pairs with GPT-4o.
+Due to budget constraints and the need for reproducibility, open-ended questions are included only in evaluating trustfulness.
+Experiments for other dimensions of trustworthiness are conducted exclusively with closed-ended questions.
+Further details are in Appendix \ref{app:data-construction}.